Jerrylum/vex-iq-scoring-practice/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

-This project is for educational purposes.
-VEX IQ is a trademark of Innovation First International, Inc.
+VEX IQ is a trademark of Innovation First International, Inc. This project is for educational purposes.